LvcioT/parse-chat-kata/README.md

     deno test

 Inside the file `cases.ts` are listed the use cases provided by the challenge.
 These data structures are used by test routines.

+## Published Code

+The whole code is published on [GitHub](https://github.com/LvcioT/parse-chat-kata): each challenge phase is marked by a tag (i.e. `step-3`).

+Feel free to leave a comment or to let me know about your (better) approache.
+If you find an error, you kindly invited to write me as soon as possible!